 Career as a Travel Consultant or Travel Counselor

-Additional responsibilities include destination promotion, foreign exchange, and selling of tour packages.
-There are two types of travel counselors, the first provide services for corporate tourism and the second specialize in leisure tourism.
+Additional responsibilities include destination promotion, foreign exchange, and selling tour packages.
+There are two types of travel counselors, the first provides services for corporate tourism and the second specializes in leisure tourism.
 A travel counselor spends a good deal of his time in client servicing, ticketing, and reservations.

 Salary Prospects in the Travel & Tourism Industry in India

 Salary is pretty good in the travel and tourism industry.
 Moreover, the industry also offers good remuneration and perks, which include free travel for its employees and their families.
 You can get a relatively quiet handsome salary in foreign-based airlines or travel agencies.
 You could also do part-time jobs or can consider summer internships for early experience.